Ammonia gas leaks from subsea pipeline of TN fertiliser plant; 52 people in hospitals | Headlines

 An elderly woman fainted after bouts of vomiting and was rushed to a hospital in an autorickshaw.
 Buses and ambulances were also deployed by authorities to immediately bring the affected people to hospitals many kilometres away from the location of the fertiliser plant.

-Health Minister Ma Subramanian visited the Government Stanley Medical College Hospital here and spoke to the people admitted from gas-hit areas and interacted with hospital authorities.
+Health Minister Ma Subramanian visited the Government Stanley Medical College Hospital here and spoke to the people admitted from the areas where the gas spread, and interacted with hospital authorities.

 The technical committee of experts set up by the government, which is expected to submit a full report within three days, comprises experts from the Indian Institute of Technology, and officials of the state and central pollution control boards, as well as NEERI and CLRI.